zicna/rails-programmer-profile-partials/README.md

 ## Instructions

 Fork and clone the lab.
 Run `bundle install` and `rake db:migrate`, then `rake db:migrate RAILS_ENV=test`.
-Next, seed the database with some programmers - run `rake db:seed` - and start the sever to see the app in the browser.
+Next, seed the database with some programmers - run `rake db:seed` - and start the server to see the app in the browser.

 Run `rspec` and make the tests pass one at a time!
 The app will continue to have the same functionality (keep checking it in the browser), but you'll be making the following partials to clean up the views: